openhab/openhab-docs/introduction.md

 The main purpose of Bindings is to establish the connection between your device and your [Thing]({{base}}/concepts/things.html).
 Bindings communicate with your device and translate all commands to and from openHAB between your device and your [Thing]({{base}}/concepts/things.html).

-Bindings are provided at the [Add-on section](https://www.openhab.org/addons/) of this website.
+Bindings are provided in the [Add-on section](https://www.openhab.org/addons/) of this website.
 Here you will find a searchable list of several hundred bindings to support as many devices as possible.
 New bindings are regularly added as developers integrate more devices into openHAB.